foss-for-synopsys-dwc-arc-processors/toolchain/doc/ide/getting-started-with-nsim.rst

 to nSIM executable file.
 Choose `em6_dmips.tcf` file from templates.
 Then uncheck **Use nSIM properties file?** checkbox and click **Apply** button.

+If you choose big endian toolchain, then you need to change .tcf file because it is configured for little endian case.
+Open your .tcf file and find **nsim_isa_big_endian** option in nsim.props field.
+Set it's value to **1**.
+This way nSIM will be configured for big endian.

 5. To debug application using nSIM, press "Debug" button of IDE.